 “Thirty-five years of hard work, passion and a great deal of money has been invested in the Hardrock property.
 If the plaintiff is successful in stopping exploration on Hardrock’s Ferau Project property in the McBean Lake Area until the eventual resolution of our lawsuit, our family and the shareholders of Hardrock will have lost our entire investment.
 No mining company will want to have anything to do with the rest of the Hardrock property for fear of being held up for years in litigation by the plaintiff.
 A great deal is at stake, not only for the defendants but for the Province, the exploration industry and the community at large.”

 The Ginoogaming band members are rightfully concerned with things “sacred.”
 I think all human beings are, and equally so.
-In my opinion we should apply considerations of the sacred at least as much to our relations with one another as human beings as to our relationship to our “land” and to such selfish, parochial manifestations of that as is being manifested by Ginoogaming.
+In my opinion we should apply considerations of the sacred at least as much to our relations with one another as human beings in the manner of Father Couture– as in the manner of being kind to one another– as to our relationship to our “land” and to such cold, selfish, parochial manifestations of that as is being manifested by Ginoogaming.

 The Lakota Sioux warrior and Spirit Leader Black Elk reflected this sacred connection which all humans on earth have with one another in his great vision as follows: